dbos-inc/dbos-docs/docs/python/tutorials/queue-tutorial.md

  ### In-Order Processing

  You can use a queue with `concurrency=1` to guarantee sequential, in-order processing of events.
+ Only a single event will be processed at a time.
  For example, this app processes events sequentially in the order of their arrival:

  ```python